 Board, Staff & Committee Members

 Centennial Foundation’s Board.
-Top row: Tom Conyers (Chair), Annarita Marion (Deputy Chair), Lisa Howie, Dennis Tucker and Allison Towlson (Managing Director).
+Top row: Tom Conyers (Chair), Annarita Marion (Deputy Chair), Lisa Howie, Michelle Seymour Smith and Allison Towlson (Managing Director).
 Bottom row: Dantae Williams, Joy Pimental, Lisa DeSilva, Judy Doidge, Paul Regier and Mary Hayward.

 The Board includes individuals with experience in finance, investments, banking, governance, law, accounting, trusts, business, insurance and non-profit work.
 Allison Towlson is the Managing Director, with oversight for the direction and general business of Centennial.
 In addition, the Board is supported by Vivien Carter, Director of Programmes, with responsibility for working with non-profit organisations.